Knowledge Precinct – expected to bring investment opportunities, economic growth, job creation & digital innovation

 The global tender is expected to attract interest from Australia’s major developers and capital providers, and the world’s largest development and most forward-thinking firms.

-Bob Sharpless, Deputy Chairman of SCG, said: “Springfield is a truly unique project which is currently only 25 per cent developed.
+Bob Sharpless, Deputy Chairman of SCG, said: “Springfield is a truly unique project.
 With considerable established infrastructure, eleven schools, residential developments, a hospital, existing local and regional transport links such as highways and two rail stations, and much more, we are already well on our way to becoming an economic centre for South East Queensland.
 With the right partnership in place, we will usher in the next chapter for our city.”

 A nation building project

 Springfield is the first and only master planned city in Australia since Canberra and has been recognised as a unique project on the world scale.
 Sharing a common boundary with Brisbane, Springfield is on track to become Brisbane’s second CBD.
-With more than $18 billion invested in the city to date, Springfield is expected to have an end value of $88 billion when complete.
+With billions invested in the city to date, Springfield is expected to have an end value of $88 billion when complete.

 The Knowledge Precinct will contribute to the city’s expected job generate target of 52,000 through the development of Health City, Education City and IDEA City, each of which are directly aligned to Springfield’s three key pillars for future economic success.